Regression of exchangeable relational arrays: Proof of asymptotic normality of ordinary least squares

 for some normalizing constant $\sigma$ and fixed sequence $k_n \rightarrow 0$ as $n\rightarrow \infty$.

-To prove \eqref{eq:exch_asymp}, we provide two supporting lemmas: \begin{itemize} \item \textbf{Lemma~\ref{lem:clt_characteristic}: } Provides a sufficient condition for asymptotic normality of a sequence of measures based on the standard normal characteristic function. \item \textbf{Lemma~\ref{lem:an_var_bound}: } Provides a bound for a variance that surfaces in the proof of asymptotic normality in \eqref{eq:exch_asymp}. \end{itemize} From \eqref{eq:exch_asymp}, we immediately have the marginal asymptotic normality of the mean of the vector component sequences in $\{\x_{ij} \xi_{ij} \}_{i,j=1}^n$.
-To establish joint asymptotic normality, we premultiply each $\x_{ij} \xi_{ij} $ by the symmetric square root of its covariance matrix.
-Joint asymptotic normality of the mean of the vector sequence $\{\x_{ij} \xi_{ij} \}_{i,j=1}^n$ establishes joint asymptotic normality of $\hat{\bbeta}$ via \eqref{eq:beta_an1}.
+To prove \eqref{eq:exch_asymp}, we rely on a result from \citet{bolthausen1982central}, as well as a supporting lemma which we present here.
+Below we outline the significance of these results in the proof. \begin{itemize} \item Lemma~\ref{lem:clt_characteristic} (\cite{bolthausen1982central}): Provides a sufficient condition for asymptotic normality of a sequence of measures based on the standard normal characteristic function. \item {Lemma~\ref{lem:an_var_bound}: } Provides a bound for a variance that surfaces in the proof of asymptotic normality in \eqref{eq:exch_asymp}. \end{itemize} From \eqref{eq:exch_asymp}, we immediately have the marginal asymptotic normality of the sample mean of each of the vector components in the sequence $\{\x_{ij} \xi_{ij} \}_{i,j=1}^n$.
+To establish joint asymptotic normality, we employ the Cram{\'e}r-Wold device \citep{cramer1936some}, where asymptotic normality of $\{ \v^T \x_{ij} \xi_{ij} \}_{i,j=1}^n$, for all $\v \in \R^p$ with $||\v|| = 1$, establishes joint normality.
+To achieve the asymptotic normality of this inner product, we simply recognize that this inner product is itself the mean of an exchangeable sequence of random variables.
+Joint asymptotic normality of the mean of the sequence of vectors $\{\x_{ij} \xi_{ij} \}_{i,j=1}^n$ establishes joint asymptotic normality of $\hat{\bbeta}$ via \eqref{eq:beta_an1}.